kwur/new-kwur-site/_posts/2008-01-29-the-band-youll-hate-at-the-end-of-the-year.md

 ---
 id: 137
-title: 'The band you&#8217;ll hate at the end of the year'
+title: 'The band you’ll hate at the end of the year'
 date: 2008-01-29T23:07:00+00:00
 author: djtanner
 layout: post